“Egalitarian reform of family law may be the most crucial precondition for empowering women economically.”

 What is the Impact on Women and Girls?

-The impact on women, girls, and society (World Bank data, 14) shows that many countries ranked at the bottom of the index for legal equality are those whose family laws, including male guardianship systems, explicitly discriminate against women and girls.
+The impact on women, girls, and society (World Bank data, 14) show that many countries ranked at the bottom of the index for legal equality are those whose family laws, including male guardianship systems, explicitly discriminate against women and girls.
 This is not surprising.
 These practices and systems can further violate women’s and girls’ rights to education as well as economic and political opportunity and participation.
 A recent cross-country study drew the conclusion that “egalitarian reform of family law may be the most crucial precondition for empowering women economically.”

 What Needs to Change?